recursehex/Hybrid/docs/type_system/variables.md

 # Variable Declarations

-All variables must be initialized when declared, except for struct members given they are initialized in all constructors:
+All variables must be initialized when declared, except for struct or class members given they are initialized in all constructors:

 ```cs
 // Valid declarations